The Trick to Adding a Rooster to your Hen House

 Many times, roosters get a bad rap.
-Many people see them as an aggressive unnecessary part of the chicken coop and for the longest time, I tended to agree.
+Many people see them as an aggressive unnecessary part of the chicken coop and for the longest time, I agreed.

 My first experience with a rooster was at a neighbor’s home.
 We were going down to visit her goats and she greeted me at the end of the driveway.

 I decided not to ever own a rooster.